 Homeowners insurance doesn’t cover maintenance issues like clogged pipes.
 Your pipes don’t just suddenly clog overnight, it generally happens over time and is therefore preventable.
 Your insurance company likely also won’t pay for the cost of a plumber to fix clogged pipes either.

-However, if your pipes burst and cause sudden water damage to your home or personal property — and you can prove it’s not due to a maintenance issue — you may be able to file a claim.
+However, if your pipes burst and cause sudden water damage to your home or personal property (and you can prove it’s not due to a maintenance issue) you may be able to file a claim.
+Typically, resulting water damage to your home (if sudden or accidental) is covered — regardless of the cause of the pipe burst.
+But the pipe itself is not covered if it's a maintenance issue.
 If the water damage is severe enough to make your home uninhabitable, you may be able to file a loss-of-use claim and your homeowners insurance can help pay for you to live elsewhere while your home is being repaired.

 Homeowners insurance covers perils that are sudden and accidental, like house fires, windstorms, falling trees or break-ins.
 Homeowners insurance generally doesn’t cover preventable damage or wear and tear.
 Pipes typically clog because you’re not properly cleaning or maintaining them.
 It’s also relatively easy to clear clogged pipes, it wouldn’t be worth it for you to file a claim to pay for Drano or a drain snake.

 Depending on your insurance company, you may be able to add water backup coverage for extra protection for your pipes and plumbing.

 If there is a sewage backup and your pipes clog and leak, you are responsible for paying for the damages.
 You can add a sewage or water backup endorsement to your homeowners policy to protect yourself from water damage caused by sewer or drain backups.
 Water backup coverage also covers sump pump backups.